swilliams11/apigee-istio-k8s-demo/README.md

 Tested the service from the browser and I can see the book info page.

+## Demo Script

-## Prep script
+### Prep script
+**Note you can skip to the demo section if this is the first time you walk through this.**

 Execute these steps if you have already gone through the demo.
-You have to undo the actions that you already took.

 1. Delete the `auth-spec`, which enables JWT.
 This will allow you to send requests to the service with the `x-api-key` header instead of the `Authorization: Bearer` header (JWT).
 ```